helium/HIP/0082-helium-mobile-service-provider.md

 The 30Gb rewards limit will reset with a start of a new 30-day billing cycle for each Subscriber with an unlimited data plan.
 The data traffic cap is not limited to a particular Hotspot.
 It is applicable to all Hotspots that provide data for a specific Subscriber.

 It’s important to note that Helium Mobile offers an unlimited plan without data caps for Subscribers.
 This means that the data offloading will still continue after the 30Gb usage is reached, however Hotspot Owners won’t earn MOBILE rewards for providing data traffic to such Subscribers.
 Additionally, DCs won’t be burned from the Helium Mobile Carrier account for the data traffic routing after the data caps are reached for Subscribers.

 We do not anticipate that the 30GB data cap will be reached frequently.
 Nevertheless, we will closely analyze the data usage of our Subscribers and quickly iterate on solutions in order to ensure all members of the Network will be appropriately rewarded for legitimate use of the Network.

 Approval of this approach is necessary for Helium Mobile to start offloading data to the Helium Mobile Network.

 ## Implementation

-We leave this up to the Helium Core Developers to determine how this will be implemented and how the components of the smart contract, verifiability, and Service Provider compliance will be created.
+We leave the implementation of the smart contract components, verifiability, and Service Provider compliance up to the Helium Core Developers to determine.
-Staking MOBILE to become a Service Provider locks up MOBILE independently of veMOBILE, meaning that Service Provider does not get governance rights in addition.
+We note that staking MOBILE to become a Service Provider locks up MOBILE independently of veMOBILE, meaning that a Service Provider does not get governance rights in addition to Service Provider rights.

 ## Drawbacks